bitcoin-dev-project/battle-of-galen-erso/admin/README.md

 ## For remote battlefield admin:

-- `warnet deploy networks/battlefield`
+- `warnet deploy networks/admin/battlefield`
     - as the admin for your cluster with namespace `"default"`, deploy the network

 - `warnet deploy networks/armada --to-all-users`
     - deploys a 3-tank (v27) armada in each users' namespace, connected to `miner.default`

-- `bash scripts/miner_wallet.sh`
+- `bash admin/scripts/miner_wallet.sh`
     - creates wallet in "miner" tank and imports signet signer key as descriptor

-- `warnet run scenarios/signet_miner.py --tank=0 generate  --min-nbits --address=tb1qsre7e4ls9z3kh8hn0gqtvds33desz6768cuag8 --ongoing --debug`
+- `warnet run scenarios/admin/signet_miner.py --source_dir=scenarios --tank=0 generate  --min-nbits --address=$(warnet bitcoin rpc miner getnewaddress) --ongoing`
     - starts mining blocks.
-Get a new address first!

-## For local scrimmage:
+## For remote scrimmage (if a player can not run k8s locally):

+Player can deploy the scrimmage network to the remote cluster using the auth they already have:

-- `warnet deploy networks/scrimmage`
+- `warnet deploy networks/admin/scrimmage`
-    - as the admin for your cluster with namespace `"default"`, deploy the network

-- `warnet auth kubeconfigs/warnet-user-wargames-red-kubeconfig`
 - `warnet deploy networks/armada`
-    - deploys a 3-tank (v27) armada in ONE users' namespace, connected to `miner.default`
+    - etc...

 # Admin